samuelsyun/FS-TestFirst-Part-1/README.md

+# Workshop from Fullstack Code of Academy

 ## TestFirst JavaScript Overview

 ## Assignment

 To get a great overview of what TestFirst learning and development is watch the following video about [TestFirst](https://www.youtube.com/watch?v=8MRDJPHMpaQ).

 For an introduction to Test-Driven Development, read the first three sections of [The Newbie's Guide to Test-Driven Development](http://code.tutsplus.com/tutorials/the-newbies-guide-to-test-driven-development--net-13835) ("What is Test-Driven Development?", "How does it work?", and "Great, but how is this better than regular testing?")

 Let's warm up by learning to read tests and write code to match a test's expectations.
 Read more about the philosophy of Test-First Learning at [TestFirst.org](http://testfirst.org/about#whytestfirstteaching).